vishalmali06/devTinder-web/README.md

 - Show toast message on save of profile
 - New Page - See all my connections
 - New Page - See all my connection requests
+- Feature to accept reject connection request

+Remaining:
+- Accept or Ignore the user card from Feed
+- Signup New User
+- E2ETesting

 Body
     NavBar